frederic-perez/AmE-dictionary/data/idioms.md

 __chip (away) at (something)__ :dart: __1__ Literally, to break off fragments of something. _We won’t be able to move this huge rock until we chip at it and make it smaller._ __2__ :dart: By extension, to complete small, incremental portions of a task. _I knew I wouldn’t be able to write 50 pages in one night, so I’ve been chipping away at this paper for a few weeks._
 __chip away__ :dart: __1__ To break off fragments of something. _We won’t be able to move this huge rock until we chip away at it and make it smaller._ __2__ To come off of something in small pieces. _The paint is so old that it has completely chipped away from this side of the house._ __3__ To complete small, incremental portions of a task. _Try not to get too overwhelmed about cleaning the house and just chip away at it one room at a time._
 __chip in__
-__chip on (someone) shoulders__ :nine::m::dart: (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
+__chip on (someone) shoulders__ :nine::m::dart::sound: _chip on his shoulder_ (chip on his shoulder, chip on one’s shoulder) A disposition to quarrel. _Let’s walk into that meeting tomorrow with a chip on our shoulders._
 __chock full of (something)__ Having a lot of something; very full of something. _If you don’t like raisins, you won’t like this cake —it’s chock full of them._
 __chum up__ To be friendly with someone. _Why is Patrick chumming up to me all of a sudden?
 He’s usually so distant._
 __churn something up__